samuel-fonseca/php_database/README.md

 # php_database - PHP Class
 A full management system for MySQL databse control class.
 The code is inspired from a Github Gist I found by [jonashansen229](https://gist.github.com/jonashansen229/4534794).

 I have extended the Class to allow for SQL commands to `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
 All fully modular, so that developers may have an easy time simply getting the code and plug it in straight to what they are working on.
-I also do claim any rights or responsability over the code.
+I also do not claim any rights or responsability over the code.
+Use it at your own risk!

 ---